 - Slide them into the oven and bake for 25 minutes, until brown and crispy on the outside and soft on the inside.

-- Enjoy with ranch dressing, BBQ sauce or good ole' ketchup.
+- Enjoy with ranch dressing, BBQ sauce, or good ol' ketchup.
 Yum!

 |Serving size: 1|